 - Review the Degree Programs and/or Course Listings to select the offerings that best suit your needs.

 - If you are not already enrolled at NMSU, you must apply for admission.
-NMSU’s Prospective Students website has all the information you need to get started.
+NMSU’s Undergraduate Admissions, Graduate Admissions or International Student Admissions websites to get started.

 - We recommend that all new distance education students go through an advising process before registering for their courses.
 Contact the department listed for your chosen degree program.